-FoglightTM collects data from monitored environments and creates a data model in real-time.
+Foglight Evolve CloudTM collects data from monitored environments and creates a data model in real-time.
 The resulting topology model consists of nodes where each node is an object instance of a particular object type.
 Each type of monitoring environment can have a unique set of object types.
-Foglight for Hyper-V includes a set of topology object types and their definitions.
-When Foglight collects data from your Hyper-V environment, it builds the topology model that consists of the instances of the object types defined by Foglight for Hyper-V. By default, a monitored environment can result in up to 50,000 object instances being created by a single object type.
+Hyper-V Monitoring in Foglight Evolve Cloud includes a set of topology object types and their definitions.
+When Foglight Evolve Cloud collects data from your Hyper-V environment, it builds the topology model that consists of the instances of the object types defined by Hyper-V Monitoring in Foglight Evolve Cloud.
+By default, a monitored environment can result in up to 50,000 object instances being created by a single object type.
 This value is controlled by the foglight.limit.instances registry variable.